supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L15_Package_Management_with_Azure_Artifacts.md

     ![](images/AZ400_M08_L15_(09).png)

 7. If prompted, sign in with the user account you used to set up your Azure DevOps organization.
-Username and password can be obtained from the environmental details page.
+Enter following Username and password.

     > **Email/Username**: <inject key="AzureAdUserEmail"></inject>